Silver Apples of the Moon (Morton Subotnick album): Release and reception

-Fellow electronic musician Wendy Carlos, one of the pioneers of the Moog synthesiser, also reviewed the album for Electronic Music Review.
-Although she hailed Subotnick as a "very talented" composer and felt the album to be among the prettiest electronic works, she nonetheless felt it was a "bore" and complained that the album was too long "for a single electronic composition of this style and type."
+Fellow New York-based electronic musician Wendy Carlos, a design consultant and early exponent of the Moog synthesizer, also reviewed the album for Electronic Music Review.
+Although she hailed Subotnick as a "very talented" composer and felt the album to be among the prettiest electronic works, she nonetheless felt it was a "bore" that was too long "for a single electronic composition of this style and type."
 She also derided what she felt were inexpressive phrasings and articulations, feeling that "they either sound inflexible and mechanical, or aleatoric and unimportant."
-Although Silver Apples of the Moon pre-dated recordings containing the Moog by about a year, it was soon overshadowed by the popularity of Carlos' own album Switched-On Bach (1968), which featured classical compositions played on the Moog and became one of the biggest-selling classical albums ever.
-Subotnick was unimpressed with Carlos' album.
-He recalled: "I could never see the point in playing old music on a new invention.
+Although Silver Apples of the Moon pre-dated recordings containing the Moog by about a year, it was soon overshadowed by the popularity of Carlos' own 1968 album Switched-On Bach, which featured works by Johann Sebastian Bach played on the Moog.
+Switched-On Bach would become one of the best-selling classical albums of all time.
+Subotnick, in turn, was unimpressed with Carlos' album: "I could never see the point in playing old music on a new invention.
 If I'm going to play Bach, I'd rather use a harpsichord."
-The popularity of the Moog itself, which featured a keyboard unlike the Buchla, rendered the Buchla 100 a niche instrument for academic composers, despite the acclaim that Silver Apples received.
+The popularity of the Moog itself, which featured a keyboard unlike the Buchla, helped render the Buchla a niche instrument used largely by academic composers, despite the acclaim that Silver Apples of the Moon received.

-The original tapes of Silver Apples and its follow-up The Wild Bull (1968) were digitally remastered and re-released by WERGO in 1993.
+The original tapes of Silver Apples of the Moon and its follow-up The Wild Bull (1968) were digitally remastered and re-released by WERGO in 1993.
 In a review of the remastered edition, Blair Anderson of AllMusic praised side one of the album, commenting on its "fascinating vocabulary" and writing that interest is sustained by the variety of gestures and tones.
 He nonetheless felt the second side was weaker, as it consisted of "rather predictable sequences over a steady ostinato".
-Musician Julian Cope, also a musicologist, wrote in a retrospective review that the album reflected Subotnick's interest in both technology and music, and described it as an "unsung" release.
+Julian Cope wrote in a retrospective review that the album reflected Subotnick's interest in both technology and music, and described it as an "unsung" release.